giovanniguidi/COVID-19-italy/README.md

 The SIR model describes the change in the population of each of these compartments in terms of two parameters, beta and gamma.

-Beta describes the effective contact rate of the disease: an infected individual comes into contact with βN other individuals per unit time (of which the fraction that are susceptible to contracting the disease is S/N).
+Beta describes the effective contact rate of the disease: an infected individual comes into contact with &beta;N other individuals per unit time (of which the fraction that are susceptible to contracting the disease is S/N).

-&gamma; is the mean recovery rate, namelt 1/γ is the mean period of time during which an infected individual can pass it on.
+&gamma; is the mean recovery rate, namely 1/&gamma; is the mean period of time during which an infected individual can pass it on.

 The differential equations describing this model were first derived by Kermack and McKendrick in 1927:

 ```
-dS/dt = - beta SI/N
+dS/dt = - &beta; S(t) I(t) / N
-dI/dt = beta SI/N - gamma I
+dI/dt = &beta; S(t) I(t) / N - &gamma; I
-dR/dt = gamma I
+dR/dt = &gamma; I(t)
 ```